Strategic marketing partnership: questions and answers

 • What co-determination rights – in particular veto rights – would a marketing partner have?

-As is standard for such agreements, the possible veto rights for any marketing partner would mainly concern significant changes to the fundamental agreement on which the partnership is based.
-This would serve to protect the partner against the material devaluation of its economic interest in the marketing partnership.
+As is standard for such agreements, the possible veto rights for any marketing partner mainly concern significant changes to the fundamental agreement on which the partnership is based.
+This serves to protect the partner against the material devaluation of its economic interest in the marketing partnership.
 After all, a partner also has to know what form a partnership will take over the agreed period just as much as DFL e.V. does.
 The possible rights of veto therefore explicitly do not affect the sovereign rights of the DFL, e.g. in connection with aspects concerning the organisation of match operations or match scheduling.

 Possible co-determination and veto rights were transparently presented to the clubs and discussed with them during the talks in November 2023.
 To expressly repeat the point: None of this concerns the DFL’s sovereign rights on sporting matters, for example, such as match scheduling, kick-off times or matters of this nature.